akshysatish/akshysatish.github.io/index.md

 layout: single
 author_profile: true
 ---
-# About Me

 I am a **Data Scientist** and **ML Engineer** with experience in working with multi-dimensional datasets to generate actionable insights.
+I graduated with a **Masters in Computer Science** from **Purdue University**.
 My primary interests are in the natural language domain but my focus spans the larger data science landscape.
 I was first interested in data when I saw a TED talk on data visualization and it mesmerized me.
 This led me to explore the possibilities presented by data science.

 My main projects are:
   - Reducing Hallucinations in LLMs